CiscoDevNet/appdynamics-ansible-ecs-fargate/README.md

 ## Run Playbooks to Create Resources

-### Create AWS User
+### Create AWS User (optional)

 Create a user in AWS to be used by Ansible.
 Use this user's access and secret key to connect to AWS from ansible (refer to content of `playbooks/vars/cloud-provider.yml`).

+If there is already a user on AWS account that can be used for this purpose, skip this step (optional).

 ```console
 foo@bar:~$ ansible-playbook playbooks/aws_ecs_ansible_user_create.yml